microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-connectors-api-postman.md

 Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so that you can create better APIs faster.

-This article describes how you can use the Microsoft Graph connector APIs with Postman.
+This article describes how you can use the Microsoft Graph connectors API with Postman.

 ## Prerequisites